-With the stakes this high, it is not unreasonable to assume that an adverse event can quickly change the landscape of a healthcare organization.
+With the stakes this high, it is not unreasonable to assume that an adverse event can quickly change the landscape of a healthcare organisation.
 Often, staff become combative, blaming one another for oversights in fear of serious repercussions.
-This sort of fear-based blaming is inevitable in organizations that have not established methods for avoiding dissension and can quickly worsen the impact to patients’ health while inhibiting the analysis necessary for preventing similar events from occurring in the future.
+This sort of fear-based blaming is inevitable in organisations that have not established methods for avoiding dissension and can quickly worsen the impact to patients’ health while inhibiting the analysis necessary for preventing similar events from occurring in the future.

 Establishing Step-By-Step Practices for Evaluating Safety Incidents

 To avoid blaming among staff and ensure thorough examinations of safety incidents, it is essential that a method be established for bypassing disagreements and focusing the overall attention on the matter at hand.

 Utilising a Plan, Do, Study, Act (PDSA) approach to adverse events allows healthcare organisations to narrow their approach to problem solving and guarantee that every effort put forward is considered.
 By making every voice as valid as the next and creating a forum in which not a single employee is made to feel squeamish about his or her contribution, PDSA greatly improves the likelihood of discovering root causes.